Divicent/Genie/readme.md

 ### Data Access Layer Generator

-Genie is a .Net library  that can generate a data access layer for any .Net or .Net Core system.
+Genie is a cross platform .Net library  that can generate a data access layer for any .Net or .Net Core system.

+## Getting Started

+Download latest release or build the project run GenieCLI from the genieSetting file's location

 ## How It Works